-Jackson parish agricultural producers rely on research based management techniques to maintain profitability and sustainability.
-Parish cattlemen attend monthly educational sessions which focus on forage crop and beef production best management practices.
-The poultry industry in Jackson Parish is responsible for over $52 million in gross farm income.
-LSU AgCenter faculty watch closely the demonstrations conducted at the Hill Farm Research Station broiler demonstration houses to bring back useful techniques that can be implemented on broiler farms in the parish.
-The Jackson Parish office of the LSU AgCenter takes great pride in supporting the valuable agricultural industries of the parish which contributed $92.2 million to the state’s economy as commodities left the farm gate in 2010.
+Jackson Parish agricultural producers rely on research-based management techniques to maintain profitability and sustainability.
+Parish cattlemen attend monthly educational sessions that focus on forage crop and beef production best management practices.
+The poultry industry in Jackson Parish is responsible for over $59 million in gross farm income.
+LSU AgCenter faculty watch closely the demonstrations conducted at the Hill Farm Reserch Station broiler demonstration houses to bring back useful techniques that can be implemented on broiler farms in the parish.
+The Jackson Parish office of the LSU AgCenter takes great pride in supporting the valuable agricultural industries of the parish, which contributed $97.8 million to the state’s economy as commodities left the farm gate in 2015.

-4-H clubs, Class series, School Enrichment, Demonstrations, Field days/Workshops, Television, Newsletters, Web sites, Publications, Local media, Ag Alley, Ag Magic, Ag Adventures, Roughin’ It Camp.
+4-H Clubs, Class series, School enrichment Demonstrations, Field days/workshops, Televisions, Newsletters, Websites, Publications, Local/social media, Ag Magic, Roughin’ It camp, Survivor camp, Summer camp, 4-H University, LOST Camp.

-LSU AgCenter County Agents provide research-based information on plant, aquaculture, wildlife and animal enterprises to Jackson Parish clientele.
-The 2010 total dollar amount from these commodities were:
+LSU AgCenter county agents provide research-based information on plant, aquaculture, wildlife and animal enterprises to Jackson Parish clientele.
+The 2015 total dollar amount from these commodities were:

 Land area (square miles) – 569.75